dechamps/FlexASIO/README.md

 panel" in ASIO terminology).
 The main reason is because programming GUIs takes a lot of time that I don't have (especially since I have zero experience in GUI programming).
-This means that you are forced to use FlexASIO defaults when it comes to device selection, and buffer size.
-These defaults are as follows:
+This means that you are forced to use FlexASIO defaults when it comes to preferred buffer size for example, which is currently hardcoded to 1024 samples (21.3 ms at 48000Hz).
- - FlexASIO selects the default audio devices as configured in the Windows audio control panel.
- - Preferred buffer size is hardcoded to 1024 samples (21.3 ms at 48000Hz).
-This is purely arbitrary.

-However, FlexASIO does come with a [configuration file](CONFIGURATION.md) that can be used to customize a few basic settings, such as the audio backend used (WASAPI, DirectSound, etc.).
+However, FlexASIO does come with a [configuration file](CONFIGURATION.md) that can be used to customize a few basic settings, such as the audio backend used (WASAPI, DirectSound, etc.) and audio device selection.
 Like most of FlexASIO, this is very much a work in progress and more options will be added over time.

 If you are using different hardware devices for input and output, each with its own hardware clock, you are likely to end up with glitches